 Book No Further is an independent bookstore offering new fiction and books on the latest hot topics, along with like-new books for those careful about the environment or their pocketbooks.
 BNF also carries the works of more than 50 local and regional authors, as well as books about or set in the Roanoke and New River Valleys and the surrounding areas.

 book no further says…read this now!

-Reviewed by Lisa Uotinen, Book No Further in Roanoke, Virginia
+Lisa Uotinen from Book No Further in Roanoke, Virginia

 Avid Bookshop is a fiercely independent, community-focused bookselling business with two shops in Athens, Georgia.
 In fall 2018, Avid Bookshop was chosen as the Athens Area Chamber of Commerce Small Business of the Year.
 Founded by Janet Geddis, Avid has been named by Flagpole readers as Athens’ Favorite Local Business for seven years in a row!
 As the country has become more fraught, Avid booksellers have become more outspoken about standing up for human rights, equality, and the freedom to read.
 We are a safe space and are proud to serve those here in Athens, Georgia and our website customers nationwide.